mattrussi/gitlab-com-runbooks/docs/redis/provisioning-redis-cluster.md

 ### 2. Verification of config in a VM

 Check the confirmation detail by using `gitlab-rails console` inside a console instance.
+You may need to run `chef-client` to update the node and render the updated configuration files.
 This is important as the pipeline does not check the correctness of the config files.
 This may impact the deploy-node as GitLab Rails connects to Redis instances on start-up.
 There was a past incident of such an [issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/16322) for reference.

 ```
 [ gstg ] production> Gitlab::Redis::FeatureFlag.with{|c| c.ping} # replace Gitlab::Redis::FeatureFlag with <RAILS_CLASS_NAME>